 On Euclid Avenue for a Cleveland Weekend

-I visited Public Square, Playhouse Square, and the Ohio City Neighborhood.
+I Visited Public Square, Playhouse Square, and the Ohio City Neighborhood

 Playhouse Square is an area of Cleveland that has numerous theaters.
 An outdoor chandelier, which is associated with Playhouse Square, hangs above Euclid Avenue one evening in March 2024.